Linen for all seasons & all occasions.

 Our emphasis on sustainability and timeless design is reinforced by top quality manufacturing and natural materials throughout the clothing we sell.

-Our clothes are made in three specialist factories in London and Portugal, who use traditional techniques and machinery to deliver manufacturing that stands the test of time.
+Our clothes are made in three specialist factories in Northern Portugal, who use traditional techniques and machinery to deliver manufacturing that stands the test of time.
 All of whom suit our requirements of scale, ethical production, and uncompromising approach to quality.

-The fabrics we use are all 100% linen.
-We source them from two mills: Baird McNutt in Northern Ireland and Libeco in Belgium.
-Both mills combine a legacy of producing the highest quality fabrics with a modern outlook that recognises the need to minimise our impact on the world.
+The fabrics we use are all 100% linen, 100% wool or a combination of the two.
+All mills we use combine a legacy of producing the highest quality fabrics with a modern outlook that recognises the need to minimise our impact on the world.

 The other materials we use in our clothes are also low-impact, natural options.
 You won’t find us undoing the good work of linen by sticking polyester labels in the seams or using plastic buttons.
 In fact, the entire process of getting our shirts from the factory to your door is plastic free.